 Before diving into a more detailed comparison of TouchBistro vs Squirrel, it’s important to understand the basic components of each system, including the POS setup, the operating system, the user experience, and more.

 Locally-installed with a cloud-based app

 Windows, Android, iOS

 When it comes to the POS system itself, there are some important differences between TouchBistro and Squirrel.
 TouchBistro has always offered a modern cloud-based POS system.
 On the other hand, Squirrel has primarily offered a legacy POS system, and it’s only recently that the company launched a cloud-based POS.

 In 1984, Squirrel (formally known as Squirrel Systems) launched the first-ever touchscreen POS for the hospitality industry.
 This was a major milestone for the industry and set Squirrel apart as one of the leading legacy POS systems.

 A legacy POS – sometimes referred to as an on-site POS – is made up of hardware and software installed on-site in the restaurant.
 With a legacy system, all the devices run on a local network so the POS terminals must be fixed in one place and the information cannot be accessed off-site.
 Because everything is located in the restaurant, technicians need to be brought in for any hardware fixes or software upgrades.

-Though Squirrel originally started out as one of these legacy systems, it has come a long way in recent years.
+Though Squirrel originally started out as one of these legacy systems, Squirrel POS reviews suggest that the system has come a long way in recent years.
 Squirrel now boasts a hybrid setup, with a locally installed connection and a cloud-based app.
-This means staff are now able to use mobile POS tablets that run on a WiFi connection, and you can access your POS data remotely at any time.
+This means staff are now able to use mobile POS tablets that run on an internet connection, and you can access your POS data remotely at any time.